Search for gravitational-wave bursts in LIGO data at the Schenberg antenna sensitivity range: Astrophysical interpretation

-The pulsars have different features on glitch rates and indicate a dependence on their spindown magnitude and characteristic age of the pulsar~\cite{glitch_age_Lyne, glitch_age_Espinoza}.
-The physical parameters dependence and the limitations on monitoring time make it challenging to characterize the average rate of occurrence of these events for the entire population of pulsars.
-In~\cite{glitch_rate} the glitch rate ($R_g$) of an individual pulsar is calculated as constant in time and, therefore, should be seen as only approximations.
-Despite 178 monitored pulsars exhibiting glitches, only 134 pulsars to these observed at the JBO had adequate information on the time spans to be explored and do not propagate this bias.
-The authors considered the average glitch rate for the entire interval in which the pulsar has been monitored for glitches and adopted $R_g$ $>$ 0.05 yr$^{-1}$ as a lower bound since the extrapolation to lower rates is greatly hindered by the total observing time for the 134 samples.
+The pulsars have different features on glitch rates and indicate a dependence on their spin-down rate and characteristic age of the pulsar~\cite{glitch_age_Lyne, glitch_age_Espinoza}.
+The physical parameters dependence and the limitations on monitoring time make it challenging to characterize the average rate of glitches for the entire population of pulsars.
+In~\cite{glitch_rate} the rate ($R_g$) for each glitching pulsar is calculated as constant in time and, therefore, should be seen as only an approximation.
+To avoid some overestimation of the glitch rate, the authors considered the average glitch rate for the entire interval in which the pulsar has been monitored and not the interval between the first and last detected glitches.
+The $R_g$ $>$0.05 yr$^{-1}$ was adopted as a lower bound since the extrapolation to lower rates is greatly hindered by the total observing time for these 134 samples.

-Propped by the previous consideration that the f-modes are excited during the glitch, we find at that point a lower limit of $>$ 0.01~$events/year/pulsar$.

-The number of pulsars in the whole Galaxy was estimated by \cite{pulsar_population}.
-After considering the beaming factor correction, they predicted $N_0 \sim 2.4 \times 10^5$ pulsars with luminosity greater than 0.1 mJy kpc$^2$ at 1400 MHz in the Galaxy.
-Then, by the Equation~\ref{cdf_NS} considering the minimal distance for a detection ($d = d^{50\%}) $ and $N_0 \sim 2.4 \times 10^5$, we reach the number of potential glitching pulsars that could be seen by LIGO and aSchenberg.
-Finally, considering a glitch family with $E_{glitch} \approx E_{GW}^{iso} \approx 10^{-10} M_{\odot}c^2$, we obtain the lower limit of f-modes events with detection potential:
+According to \cite{pulsar_population}, the estimated population of pulsars in the entire Galaxy, considering the correction for the beaming factor, is approximately $2.4 \times 10^5$ pulsars with a luminosity greater than 0.1 mJy kpc$^2$ at 1400 MHz.
+By integrating Equation~\ref{NS_dist_model} within the detection distance $d = d^{50\%}$ and $N_0 \sim 2.4 \times 10^5$, we can determine the minimal number of glitching pulsars that could be potentially observed by the aSchenberg and LIGO detectors.
+If we assume that all Galactic neutron stars exhibit the same glitching behavior as the known pulsars in terms of mean glitch rate and the fraction of the population that experiences glitches, then $N_0$ would be $10^8$ \cite{Galatic_NS_model} increasing the event rate for the same emitted energy.
+However, it is important to note that this is a speculative assumption as the non-pulsar population includes many older neutron stars, and glitch occurrence reduces as pulsars age and for those with low spin-down rates \cite{glitch_rate}.

-The detectable event rate would be significantly enhanced if all Galactic neutron stars followed the same behavior as the known pulsars, concerning the mean glitch rate and the population fraction that exhibits glitch.
-The $N_0$ would go to $10^{-8}$~\cite{Galatic_NS_model} which gives $0.19~events/year$ at the same emitted energy value in gravitational-wave form.
-As expected, both f-mode rates are significantly lower than the upper limit of gravitational-wave burst event rate at 90\% confidence level expected for injection Ring-Down injection at $f_0 = 3205$ Hz and with $\tau = 100$ ms, which is around 8.7 $events/year$ at 50\% detection efficiency (see Figure~\ref{upper_limit_RD}).